Body in boot: Private investigator illegally tracked woman, won't be prosecuted

 He then stuffed her body into the boot of her Land Rover, drove it around the corner and fled.

-While he had spent hours parked outside Zhong's home, he was not there on the night of the murder, Jin told the court.
+Although Jin had spent hours parked outside Zhong's home, he was not there on the night of the murder, he told the court.

 The morning after, he took a call from Sun saying the area around the Sunnyhills home was crawling with cops.